 Some halogen heaters are designed specifically for the campsites where you are limited to 5 amps.
 Again, it is better that you go for the hanging model.
 Suspend it from the hook inside the tent, away from possible fire hazards as well as children’s reach.
 You can even put a table directly beneath the hanging heater, so that a taller adult will not walk into it (should the size of your tent allow this).

 A halogen heater is a very modern tent heating solution, I would actually highly recommend to try it.
 You can connect it through a timer, so that it does not stay on during the night, but lights up again in the morning.
 It does give any tent that desirable home-like atmosphere, with the heat and the cozy glow it makes.
+And the best hanging halogen heater for your tent is DONYER POWER 1500W Electric Heater (on Amazon).
+Its dual halogen heating pipes quickly raise the temperature, producing a 360 degrees circle of warmth.
+The heater hangs from an adjustable chain whose length you fully control.
+The manufacturer guarantess a long lifespan and your full sastifaction with this halogen heater.

 This kind of heating solution will mostly heat you and not the entire tent, although it all depends on the electric blanket’s heat output and the volume of the tent.
 On the other hand, if you dress warmly and use something like a hot water bottle inside the sleeping bag, then an electric blanket can be redundant.